Perfect Colour Palette: 14 Designer Tricks to help you pick your colours

 Specifically, the living room, dining room and entry way.
 Choose a colour scheme for those areas first, then pull one colour from the scheme.
 For example, take the red sofa and tone it down (say, to burgundy) for an accent in more private spaces such as the den, office or bedroom.

-In general, analogous colour schemes — colours next to each other on the colour wheel, such as blue and green — are more casual and relaxing, and work best in informal or private spaces.
+In general, analogous colour schemes are more casual and relaxing, and work best in informal or private space.
+These are colours next to each other on the colour wheel, such as blue and green.
 This is a good strategy for a bedroom, where you want to rest and recover.

 Put today’s trendiest neutral, gray, to work in any style interior.
-Gray’s chameleon-like quality allows the colour to appear either warm or cool and pair beautifully with both pastels or kicky colours like hot pink, Kelly green or citrusy shades.
+Gray’s chameleon-like quality allows the colour to appear either warm or cool.
+Also, it pairs beautifully with both pastels or kicky colours like hot pink, Kelly green or citrusy shades.

 “When decorating a space, divide the colours into components of 60 percent of a dominant colour (walls), 30 percent of a secondary colour (upholstery) and 10 percent of an accent colour (accessories),” advises designer Mark McCauley.
 “Works every time!” he says.
 “This ratio ensures that the colours are properly balanced and there’s just enough pop for interest.”